MaxZhaoYZ/UberNYC/README.md

  - Date/Time : The date and time of the Uber pickup
  - Lat : The latitude of the Uber pickup
  - Lon : The longitude of the Uber pickup
- - Base : The TLC base company code affiliated with the Uber pickup
+ - Base : The TLC(y Taxi and Limousine Commission) base company code affiliated with the Uber pickup
 2. NY Weather Data from 2014(Apr'14-July'14) with the folling columns:
  - Date
  - Temp. (°C)high